Wool Bay, South Australia: History of lime burning at Wool Bay

 Between 1900 and 1910, six lime kilns were built on the cliffs overlooking the bay.
 Lime was burnt to create quicklime, an ingredient in mortar and brick-making.
 The kilns were one of the largest and most modern facilities in the state when they were established by David Miller & Sons, and opened in 1910.
 The Wool Bay lime kilns closed in the 1960s and most of the kilns and associated infrastructure were demolished in the 1970s.
 One kiln remains and was listed along with the jetty under the name of Wool Bay Lime Kiln & Jetty on the South Australian Heritage Register on 28 November 1985.
-Limestone is still mined at Klein Point north of the township of Wool Bay, and shipped from a separate jetty to the Adelaide Brighton Cement facility near Port Adelaide.
+Limestone is still mined at Klein Point north of the township of Wool Bay, and shipped from a separate jetty to the Adbri facility near Port Adelaide.

 Wool Bay jetty

 Community lobbying for a jetty commenced in 1879: the people believed that deep water in the bay would provide safer anchorage than other nearby locations.
 Eventually in 1882 construction of a jetty was undertaken by Frank George.
 Originally 155 metres long, it provided a depth of 2.1 metres at low tide.
 When lime burning became an established industry at Wool Bay the jetty was extended by a further 18 metres in anticipation of increased use.
 During this time, a steamship service dropped off and picked up provisions three times a week.
 When bulk-handling of grain was introduced at Port Giles in 1970, Wool Bay's importance as a port declined.

 Today, the jetty at Wool Bay is popular with anglers.
 It is known for producing good catches of squid and tommy ruff throughout the year while garfish, mullet, snook and other species can be caught in season.
 The jetty is also used by recreational scuba divers, drawn by the population of leafy seadragon that inhabit the waters beneath the jetty.